WINTER - SPRING 2025

 DEEPER INSIGHTS - SURVEY RESULTS

-We first conducted a quick survey among 18 users consisting of students & leadership team.
-Time constraints limited the depth of the survey, but the key takeaway supports our hypothesis: There’s an opportunity to make the article-searching experience better aligned with user expectations, especially through guidance and categorization.
+To test my hypothesis, we conducted a quick survey with 18 users consisting of students and leadership team members.
+While time constraints limited the depth of the survey, the key takeaway supported our hypothesis: there is a clear opportunity to improve the article-searching experience by providing better guidance and more intuitive categorization.

 Most users want to read articles every time they visit grey matters’ website